Marion, Kansas

-Marion is a city in, and the county seat of, Marion County, Kansas, United States.
-It was named in honor of Francis Marion, a brigadier general of the American Revolutionary War, known as the "Swamp Fox".
+Marion is a city in and the county seat of Marion County, Kansas, United States.
 As of the 2020 census, the population of the city was 1,922.
+The city was named in honor of Francis Marion, a brigadier general of the American Revolutionary War, known as the "Swamp Fox".

 History

 Early history

-For many millennia, the Great Plains of North America was inhabited by nomadic Native Americans.
+For many millennia, the Great Plains of North America was inhabited by Native Americans.
 From the 16th century to 18th century, the Kingdom of France claimed ownership of large parts of North America.
 In 1762, after the French and Indian War, France secretly ceded New France to Spain, per the Treaty of Fontainebleau.

 19th century

 In 1802, Spain returned most of the land to France.
 In 1803, most of the land for modern day Kansas was acquired by the United States from France as part of the 828,000 square mile Louisiana Purchase for 2.83 cents per acre.

 In 1806, Zebulon Pike led the Pike Expedition westward from St Louis, Missouri, of which part of their journey followed the Cottonwood River through Marion County near the current cities of Florence, Marion, Durham.

 In 1854, the Kansas Territory was organized, then in 1861 Kansas became the 34th U.S. state.
-In 1855, Marion County was established within the Kansas Territory, which included the land for modern day Marion.
+In 1855, Marion County was established within Kansas, which included the land for modern day Marion.

 The city of Marion Centre was founded in 1860 and became the county seat, named in honor of Francis Marion.
 A post office was established on September 30, 1862, which shortened the name to Marion on October 15, 1881.
 The city officially adopted the shorter name on January 17, 1882.
 In 1875, Marion incorporated as a city as a 3rd class city, later in 1888 it became a 2nd class city.